strategineer/personal-website/content/tabletop/gming/tables.md

 ### Features I'd like to add

+- Add a button to show the underlying table data for each of the buttons (Temporarily you can open the console in your browser of choice, F12 on Firefox, then check the `gen_data` which contains all the data for all the tables)
+- Add tables for generating more kinds of names, place names, monster names, patron/god names, faction names.
 - Shareable custom rolls to make it easier for me to test rolls before implementing them fully
-- Add tables for generating more kinds of names, place names, monster names, patron/god names, faction names.

 ## Debug Button